jepeake/littledragon/README.md

 _This repository contains a C to RISC-V Compiler implemented in C++._

-_The source language is pre-processed C90 & the target language is RISC-V Assembly._
+_The source language is pre-processed C90 & the target language is RISC-V assembly._

 ---